emmahsax/git_helper/README.md

 This script is particularly nice when you're in a repository that has a ton of stale branches.

+#### `prune_branches_from_repos.rb`

+This script makes use of the `prune-merged-branches` script, and can be used to loop through a bunch of repositories on somebody's machine (in a single directory), and will call the `prune-merged-branches` on every repository in that directory.
+Depending on the number of repositories and the amount of branches on each one, running this can take a LONG time.

 #### `new_branch.rb`

 This script is useful for making new branches in a repository on the command line.
 To run the script, you must currently be `cd`ed into the repository on your local machine that you want to make the new branch for.
 Then, run: